Things going bump in the basement? What’s all that noise?

-Your sump pump running with no rain to be seen or heard anywhere in sight is completely normal.
-If it recently snowed in your area, it can be explained easily by your sump pump dealing with leftover groundwater.
+It’s completely normal for your sump pump to run with no rain to be seen or heard.
+If it recently snowed in your area, your sump pump will be gradually dealing with leftover groundwater.

-However, this may not be probable for those living in Florida.
+However, this is unlikely for those living in Florida.
 Nonetheless, your sump pump may run constantly, dealing with an underground spring and other contributors to your home’s water table.

 A broken pipe may leak into the basement or the ground outside, leading to flooding if left untreated for too long.
-There are various water sources other than heavy rains, prompting your sump pump running constantly.
+There are various water sources other than heavy rains, prompting your sump pump to run constantly.

 These mechanisms run nonstop to drain groundwater and maintain water levels.